1. Blog

 8. Bug bites

-In the summer months, bug bites around your dog’s bottom can cause itching and discomfort, which your dog might attempt to relieve through licking, chewing, biting, or — you guessed it — scooting.
+In the summer months, bug bites around your dog’s bottom can cause itching and discomfort.
+Your dog might attempt to relieve the itching through licking, chewing, biting, or — you guessed it — scooting.

 Examine the area